-(1) The row entitled "Annual Bonus Plan" for each respective named executive officer in the table above reflects the threshold, target and maximum value of a cash bonus award to each respective named executive officer for 2014 under the Annual Bonus Plan approved by the Compensation Committee in January 2015.
-The cash bonus award amounts actually paid under the Annual Bonus Plan to the named executive officers in 2014 are shown in the Summary Compensation Table for 2014 under the heading "Non-Equity Incentive Plan Compensation."
+(1) The row entitled "Annual Bonus Plan" for each respective named executive officer in the table above reflects the threshold, target and maximum value of a cash bonus award to each respective named executive officer for 2015 under the Annual Bonus Plan approved by the Compensation Committee in January 2016.
+Please see "Compensation Discussion and Analysis" above for further detail on the maximum value of a cash bonus award to each respective named executive officer.
+The cash bonus award amounts actually paid under the Annual Bonus Plan to the name executive officers in 2015 are shown in the Summary Compensation Table for 2015 under the heading "Non-Equity Incentive Plan Compensation."
 Please see "Compensation Discussion and Analysis" above for a description of the Annual Bonus Plan.